Why Sober Living is a Key to Recovery Success

-Sober living homes are more popular than ever before.
-Many people swear by them as an unequaled part of the recovery journey, even a necessary step in the process of getting sober.
-But, what are sober living places, really?
+Sober living homes in Ohio are more popular than ever before.
+Many people consider them a critical part of the recovery journey.
+But, what are sober living homes, really?
 What do they offer that makes them so valuable in the recovery process?

 This Redemption Recovery article answers the most common questions about sober living and explains why sober living is a key element of success in recovery.